jejung/heimdall/README.md

 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_

+The first implementation have used default classifier and vectorizer parameters.
+The performance was as seen on initial benchmark a 92.3% accuracy.

+Using cross-validation to choose the best classifier we have improved accuracy to over 93.98%. `alpha` parameter is being tested with 0%, 25%, 50%, 75% and 100% values.
+This parameter controls additive smoothness for data.
+For this example data preferred value seems to be 75% what implies that the smoothing algorithm was cutting off important data.

+Other parameter used on cross validation was `fit_prior` that controls if the classifier should lear the classes prior from the train phase or not.
+If not learning from data, it will use a uniform distribution for classes priority.
+For this example data preferred value is to learn form data.

+All the non-used parameters are being maintained on train phase because even these parameters are excellent for the 20 news group dataset it can vary for another data being used on future.

+The next step was to refine vectorizer parameters.
+For Count Vectorizer there are two parameters being passed.
+The first one is `stop_words` as `english`, this helps vectorizer build his vocabulary.
+Since example data is in english this parameter makes sense.
+The second is `max_df`, this parameter controls output vocabulary to have only words with a document frequency lesser than given threshold, in other words it will return only words that appears in some documents.
+As we have seen before, using TF-IDF we could choose only relevant words from a document, validating its document frequency, as we have chosen for Count vectorizer we have lost this information, but using this parameter you can simulate that.
+For this example data the best value was 50%, words that appear in more than a half of documents we ignore.

+These adjusts to vectorizer improved accuracy to above 94.44%.

 ## IV.
 Results
 _(approx. 2-3 pages)_